M1LNES/Embedding-Library/docs/docs/01-single-page.md

 slug: /
 ---

-# EmpliEmbed
+# Empli-Embed

-EmpliEmbed is JavaScript library that enables embedding widgets from omni-studio to third party applications (outside of VPN) via Emplifi Public API.
+Empli-Embed is JavaScript library that enables embedding widgets from omni-studio to third party applications (outside of VPN) via Emplifi Public API.

-If you find a bug, please report to milan.janoch@emplifi.io.
+If you find a bug, please report it to milan.janoch@emplifi.io.